Garima-sharma814/web-landing-page/README.md

 # My-website
-- This is my personal website made with html.
+- This is just a simple landing page.
 - Fork this Repository to make your own website, With making minor changes in the code.